bplmaps/lmec-main-site/content/collections/searching.md

 ## Catalogs

-All of our physical items are cataloged in the BPL's online search portal, Bibliocommons.
+Our holdings are cataloged in the BPL's online search portal, Bibliocommons.
 You can enter an advanced search in the [Bibliocommons search interface](https://bpl.bibliocommons.com/search), but your result may return many non-LMEC objects such as downloadable audiobooks.

 Use the search below to begin a custom query that will search only for LMEC items, by filtering out many of the most common non-cartographic materials that may appear in the search results.